 (5) Retaining walls and bearing piles should be checked for:

-resistance of the cross-section and global buckling of sheet piling (see 8.3) and of bearing piles (see 8.4);
+— resistance of the cross-section and global buckling of sheet piling (see 8.3) and of bearing piles (see 8.4);

-the resistance of anchors and tension piles (see 8.11);
+— the resistance of anchors and tension piles (see 8.11);

-the resistance of walings, bracing and connections (see 8.12 and 8.13);
+— the resistance of walings, bracing and connections (see 8.12 and 8.13);

-global failure of the structure as a result of soil failure (see 4).
+— global failure of the structure as a result of soil failure (see Clause 4).

 (6) The effects of actions in other structural elements and connections shall not exceed the resistances of those elements and connections.